Eddie Van Halen: Settings

 Van Halen's first string endorsement deal happened around 1989 when Ernie Ball launched the 5150 EVH line of guitar strings.
 The gauge of the strings differed slightly from typical electric guitar strings at the time, which were 9, 11, 16, 24, 32 and 42 (in thousandths of an inch) - the EVH Ernie Ball strings measured 9, 11, 15, 24, 32 and 40.
 After this endorsement deal ended, guitar strings became part of the Fender EVH line and are now sold as EVH Premium Strings.
 Van Halen used a variety of pickups, including 1970s Mighty Mites, which were made by Seymour Duncan and were copies of DiMarzio Super Distortion pickups.

 He also used Gibson PAFs, one of which was rewound by Seymour Duncan in 1978.
 In an interview with Guitar World in 1985, Van Halen stated that his guitar sound style which he called "brown sound" is "...basically a tone, a feeling that I'm always working at ...
 It comes from the person.
 If the person doesn't even know what that type of tone I'm talking about is, they can't really work towards it, can they?"
-In an interview with Billboard magazine in June 2015, he stated that with the expression "brown sound" he actually tried to describe the sound of his brother Alex's snare drum, which he thought "...sounds like he's beating on a log.
+In a June 2015 interview with Billboard magazine, he stated that with the expression "brown sound" he actually tried to describe the sound of his brother Alex's snare drum, which he thought "...sounds like he's beating on a log.
 It's very organic.
 So it wasn't my brown sound.
 It was Alex's."

 In 1993, Van Halen collaborated with Peavey Electronics to develop a series of amplifiers and cabinets, collectively called the 5150 series, which ended in 2004.
 Van Halen then began work with Fender, developing the EVH products and brand.
 In 2007, the first EVH branded amplifiers were produced by Fender, followed shortly after by a limited-edition "Frankenstrat" inspired guitar.
 In 2009, they continued to press forward on the guitar front by releasing the Wolfgang-inspired EVH guitar line.
 The brand has since expanded to include additional guitars and accessories.
 Van Halen was awarded three patents related to guitars: a folding prop to support a guitar in a flat position, a tension-adjusting tailpiece, and an ornamental design for a headstock.